G-Core/product-documentation/documentation/account-settings.md

 displayName: Account Settings
 published: true
 ---
+# Account settings

-Welcome to the [Gcore account settings](https://accounts.gcore.com/) documentation page!
+Welcome to the <a href="https://accounts.gcore.com/" target="_blank">Gcore account settings</a> documentation page!
 Here we explain how the control panel is arranged and how to configure functions.

 From the left-side menu, you can access in-depth documentation about your account and control panel: